 - We work closely with parents to remind them to avoid cut-through traffic around our campuses and to follow our drop-off and pick-up routing and procedures.
 Each campus has its own set of driving regulations.

 Our Bucknall Avenue campus is home to our lower school (K-5) students.
 This campus has two drop-off and pickup zones and crosswalk guards for the neighborhood on school days.
 We have a shuttle between this and the other Harker campuses to help reduce cars.
 For larger school events, we open the campus field for parking, and contract with a local church to use their parking lot so we can shuttle visitors to the campus to reduce neighborhood traffic.
 We send regular reminders and video "how-tos" to parents to educate and remind them of the school's expectations on safe and respectful practices in our neighborhood.

-Our Blackford Avenue campus serves our middle school students.
-Harker leases this campus from the Campbell Union School District, but will be moving the middle school division to the current preschool campus on Union Avenue in August 2021.
-A long internal drop-off pattern and intercampus shuttle help reduce cars in the neighborhood and there is sufficient on-campus parking for all school events.
+Our Union Avenue campus serves our middle school students in grades 6-8.
+A long internal drop-off pattern, as well as carpool and shuttle programs, help reduce cars in the neighborhood and there is sufficient on-campus parking for all school events.
 We send regular reminders and video "how-tos" to parents to educate and remind them of the school's expectations on safe and respectful practices in our neighborhood.

 500 Saratoga Avenue I San Jose, CA